import pandas as pd

 | 431 | customer_id_C100539 | 0.000000 |

-Plot the top features.
+Plot top features.

 import matplotlib.pyplot as plt